oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 In [@!RFC6749], the HTTP status code 302 is used for this purpose, but "any other method available via the user-agent to accomplish this redirection is allowed".
-However, when the status code 307 is used for redirection, the user agent will send the form data (user credentials) via HTTP POST to the client since this status code does not require the user agent to rewrite the POST request to a GET request (and thereby dropping the form data in the POST request body).
+When the status code 307 is used for redirection instead, the user agent will send the user credentials via HTTP POST to the client.

+This discloses the sensitive credentials to the client.
 If the relying party is malicious, it can use the credentials to impersonate the user at the AS.

+The behavior might be unexpected for developers, but is defined in [@!RFC7231], Section 6.4.7.
+This status code does not require the user agent to rewrite the POST request to a GET request and thereby drop the form data in the POST request body.

-In the HTTP standard [@!RFC6749], only the status code 303 unambigiously enforces rewriting the HTTP POST request to an HTTP GET request.
+In the HTTP standard [@!RFC7231], only the status code 303 unambigiously enforces rewriting the HTTP POST request to an HTTP GET request.
 For all other status codes, including the popular 302, user agents can opt not to rewrite POST to GET requests and therefore to